tankefugl/NS/README.md

 ## Downloads

-The recommended way to install the game or update an existing installation is through the Natural Selection Launcher available [here](REPLACE WITH URL)(Thanks Khelby)
+The recommended way to install the game or update an existing installation is through the Natural Selection Launcher available [here](https://github.com/ENSL/NaturalLauncher/releases/)(Thanks Khelben)

 As the game is a Half-Life mod, Steam and Half-Life installations are required to play the game.